 Georgia DUI Overview

 DUI (Driving Under the Influence) convictions can have serious and devastating effects on your life.
-Troy Hendrick has defended as well as prosecuted many DUI cases in Georgia, and armed with his knowledge from his days as a prosecutor, he has been very successful.
+Hendrick & Henry Law has defended as well as prosecuted many DUI cases in Georgia, and armed with this knowledge from their days as a prosecutors, they have been very successful.

 Furthermore, breath and bodily fluid analysis can be flawed.
 Only an attorney with extensive experience in the scientific principles of the highly technological equipment used for these analyses will provide you the best defense.

 One of the most severe consequences of a DUI charge is the loss of your privilege to drive in Georgia for up to one year.
 People have to make a living, and to make a living, we all have to drive.
 Saving your license can be the single-most important benefit of contacting an attorney immediately upon being charged.